-Massachusetts is a “no-fault” state, meaning if you get into a car accident, you file a claim with your insurance company, not the insurance provider for the driver who was at fault for the accident.
+Massachusetts is a “no-fault” state, meaning if you get into a car crash, you file a claim with your insurance company, not the insurance provider for the driver who was at fault.
 This type of insurance is known as personal injury protection (PIP).

 Because your own insurance company will be paying out your claim, what they will cover depends on the type of policy you have.
 Massachusetts calls for a minimum policy each driver is required to have, but it will not cover all of your costs.
 PIP may help with medical bills and lost wages, but only up to a certain amount, and a basic policy in Massachusetts will not cover the cost of repairs or to get a new vehicle.

-However, if you were injured and the accident was the fault of another driver, you may be able to file a claim against the negligent party.
-If you sustain at least $2,000 in medical expenses and your injuries from the accident include a permanent and serious disfigurement, a fractured bone, or a substantial loss of hearing or sight, you are able to file a lawsuit against the negligent party.
+However, if you were injured and the wreck was the fault of another driver, you may be able to file a claim against the negligent party.
+If you sustain at least $2,000 in medical expenses and your injuries include a permanent and serious disfigurement, a fractured bone, or a substantial loss of hearing or sight, you are able to file a lawsuit against the negligent party.

 Filing a liability claim will make you eligible for more compensation for medical expenses and lost wages, but also opens up the possibility of pain and suffering damages, something the insurance company will never pay.

-If you have concerns about the payout from your insurance company or would like to file a liability claim against the driver who caused the accident, our car accident attorneys in Boston have experience with no-fault insurance cases and may be able to help with your claim.
+If you have concerns about the payout from your insurance company or would like to file a liability claim, our attorneys have experience with no-fault insurance cases and may be able to help with your claim.

 How Can a Morgan & Morgan Boston Car Accident Attorney Help Me?

-While not every car accident victim requires a lawyer to get the compensation they deserve, many do.
-If you are thinking about hiring an attorney to help with your auto accident claim, but are not sure how they may be able to help, let’s review how our attorneys help their clients.
+While not every motor vehicle accident victim requires a lawyer to get the compensation they deserve, many do.
+If you are thinking about hiring an attorney but are not sure how they may be able to help, let’s review how our attorneys help their clients.

-Gather Evidence: The first thing one our attorneys will do is evaluate the strength of your potential lawsuit by gathering and reviewing all available evidence concerning the accident.
-This entails interviewing witnesses of the accident, taking photographs of the accident site, and reviewing any video surveillance footage that is available.
-Additionally, our attorney’s will obtain and review any police reports filed after the accident.
-In cases where the accident was caused by the negligence of another driver, our attorneys will attempt to gather whatever information is needed to win your case.
+Gather Evidence: The first thing one our attorneys will do is evaluate the strength of your potential lawsuit by gathering and reviewing all available evidence.
+This entails interviewing witnesses, taking photographs of the wreck, and reviewing any video surveillance footage that is available.
+Additionally, our attorney’s will obtain and review any police reports.
+In cases where the crash was caused by the negligence of another driver, our attorneys will attempt to gather whatever information is needed to win your case.
 For example, in a case where the negligent driver was texting while driving, our attorneys will subpoena mobile phone records to confirm the they were using a mobile device behind the wheel of their motor vehicle.

-Work with Medical Experts: In car accident lawsuits, our attorneys often work with medical experts to determine the severity of a victim’s injuries.
+Work with Medical Experts: Our attorneys often work with medical experts to determine the severity of a victim’s injuries.
 This entails preparing a report detailing the medical treatments – and related costs – that may you may have required to recover fully.
-If your case ends up going to trial, the medical expert may be called upon to explain to a judge and jury exactly how the car accident caused your injuries.
+If your case ends up going to trial, the medical expert may be called upon to explain to a judge and jury exactly how the automobile accident caused your injuries.

 Prepare for Trial: If the negotiations in your case do not produce an acceptable settlement, our attorney are more than willing to prepare for trial.
 Unlike other firms who try and get their lawyers to avoid going to trial, our attorneys relish the opportunity.
 They have vast amounts of experience in the courtroom, and are more than happy to prepare for trial if that’s what it takes to get you the compensation they deserve.